 “I recently went to the Legacy Museum and National Memorial for Peace and Justice, in Montgomery Alabama.
-It’s an incredibly powerful place, but the stories of women are not as prominent as they could be,” says Surina Khan, Executive Director of the Women’s Foundation of California (WFC), in a recent interview about the principles guiding her leadership.
+It’s an incredibly powerful place, but the stories of women are not as prominent as they could be,” says Surina Khan, Executive Director of Women’s Foundation California (WFC), in a recent interview about the principles guiding her leadership.

 The experience of visiting the Legacy Museum reinforced for Khan the importance of gender justice impact assessments — of organizations and institutions regularly assessing whether they are paying enough attention to gender issues.
 Since returning to the helm of WFC in 2014, Khan has taken an increasingly intentional approach to employing a gender lens to everything they do, meaning from caterers to banking services to program grantees, it’s all about doing business with partners who align with WFC’s values.

 Gender justice, for Khan as a leader, sometimes also means bending the rules and changing the process, if the status quo process is reinforcing power imbalance, rather than creating more equality.

 This rule-bending and process-changing philosophy even applies to the Women’s Foundation California’s internal hiring process.
 “The de facto [for hiring program professionals] is BA required, graduate degree preferred.
 We don’t have that requirement, because we take our core founding principle from our founders: those who are closest to the problem are also closest to the solution,” says Khan.

 In this way, WFC’s hiring process challenges the status quo assumption that a certain level of education creates the ideal candidate for a job.
 It also opens the position up to a wider candidate pool, possibly creating a more competitive and diverse process.